zoisite-rb/zoisite-rb/guides/source/action_controller_advanced_topics.md

 ### Live Streaming of Arbitrary Data

-Rails allows you to stream more than just files.
+Zoisite allows you to stream more than just files.
 In fact, you can stream anything you would like in a response object.
 The [`ActionController::Live`](https://api.rubyonrails.org/classes/ActionController/Live.html) module allows you to create a persistent connection with a browser.
 By including